Agni Mantra: Hindu God of Fire

 Agni dwells in every home and must be part of all forms of sacrifice and worship.
 Without Agni, the gods cannot be satisfied through rituals.
 Agni blesses every occasion including birth, marriage and death.
 It is Lord Agni who formed the sun and the stars.

 Each deity represents multiple functions or aspects of the cosmos.
 This is one reason for their many names.
 Another reason is the many different languages and cultures in India.
 Each culture has understood the gods and goddesses in their own distinct way.
-A few of the names of the fire god are given below with their meanings.
+A few of the names of the Hindu fire god are given below with their meanings.

-Agni Deva Fire Mantras with Kathleen Karlsen
+Hindu God Fire Mantra with Kathleen Karlsen

 Vahni – Travels with wind